+Hearing Loss May Affect Your Job.
 Hearing loss can have many unexpected effects on our lives.
-Of course, hearing loss affects our abilities to simply hear the world around us, be that conversations with friends and loved ones, or ambient sounds such as passing cars, bird song, or wind rustling through the tree tops that attune us to our surroundings.
+Of course, hearing loss affects our ability to simply hear the world around us.
+That could be through conversations with friends and loved ones, or maybe it’s not being able to hear sounds in the environment such as passing cars, bird’s songs, or wind rustling through the treetops.

-When we lose the ability to hear subtle and overt noises, however, our communication as a whole can shift drastically.
-This can make us feel disoriented in any given space.
+When we lose our hearing, our comfort and communication as a whole can change a lot.
+It can make us feel disoriented in any given space.
 It can also make us less willing to participate in the world around us.
-Hearing loss can make us feel isolated within social situations where we don’t feel like we can hear conversations around us.
+Hearing loss can make us feel isolated in social situations because we don’t feel like we can hear conversations.

-When we do try to participate, we can often be overcome with nervousness and anxiety about whether or not we are speaking loudly enough, or whether we are speaking too softly.
-In turn, we can feel worried and sometimes embarrassed when the people we are speaking with themselves speak overly loudly to us, trying to adjust for our hearing loss.
+When we do try to participate, we can be often overcome with nervousness and anxiety about whether we are speaking loudly enough, or whether we are speaking too loudly.
+In turn, it can be embarrassing when the people we are speaking with feel they have to speak loudly, trying to adjust for our hearing loss.

 Hearing Loss in the Workplace